containers/selinuxd/README.md

 selinuxd
 ========

-This is a POC to show a daemon that would listen to SELinux policies on a specific directory and install them.
+This a daemon that has the purpose of installing and removing policies as they are laid in a specific directory.
+This directory is `/etc/selinux.d` by default.

-The intent is to show a infrastructure-as-code approach to installing SELinux policies.
+The intent is to follow a infrastructure-as-code approach for installing SELinux policies.
 With this, installing policies is a matter of persisting policy files in a specific directory, which the daemon will immediately pick up and try to install them.